 I - Smell

-- The olfactory nerve (I) provides olfactory sensation.
-This nerve is not commonly assessed in detail, however a screening test can be performed by asking the patient to smell and identify a common scent (such as alcohol wipe, coffee or cinnamon).
+- This nerve is not commonly assessed in detail, however a screening test can be performed by asking the patient to smell and identify a common scent (such as alcohol wipe, coffee or cinnamon).
 While loss of smell sensation - or anosmia - may be a sign of an olfactory nerve lesion, Parkinson’s disease is an important differential to keep in mind.

 II - Vision

-- The optic nerve (II) provides special sensory innervation, in the form of sight.
+- The optic nerve (cranial nerve II) provides special sensory innervation, in the form of sight.

 - The patient’s visual acuity is a useful screening tool for identifying visual loss, which may be caused by a variety of ocular, optic nerve or CNS disorders.
 Ask the patient to cover one eye (with their corrective lenses if they normally wear any), look at a Snellen chart and identify the smallest line they can read.

 Peripheral Visual Fields

 - The pattern of a patient’s peripheral visual field loss can aid in localising their lesion.
 To assess these, ask the patient to cover one eye and then slowly move a finger or white examination pin from the upper left, upper right, lower left and then lower right; ask the patient to state when they can see the finger / pen.
 Repeat with the other eye.
 The patterns of visual field loss and their corresponding pathologies are:

 - Unilateral anopia - complete loss of vision in one eyeUnilateral optic nerve lesion or ocular pathology

 - Bitemporal hemianopia - loss of lateral vision in both eyesOptic chiasmal compression

 - Homonymous hemianopia - loss of left or right field in one eyeContralateral optic tract lesion